 Does divorce affect children’s mental health?

 Empirical and academic evidence has documented that parental divorce or separation causes many adjustment problems for child and adolescent.
-The programs include depressed mood, academic difficulties (e.g., lower grades and school dropout), and disruptive behaviors (e.g., conduct and substance use problems).
+The problems include depressed mood, academic difficulties (e.g., lower grades and school dropout), and disruptive behaviors (e.g., conduct and substance use problems).

 Researchers once surveyed 2,819 Canadian children of ages 4-7 and living with two biological parents.
 The survey was conducted in 1994 and 1998, respectively.
 The research findings show that even before marital breakup, children whose parents later divorce exhibit higher levels of anxiety/depression and antisocial behavior than children whose parents remain married.
 There is a further increase in child anxiety/depression associated with the event of parental divorce itself.